TheBigBadBunce/ModularLighting/docs/README.md

 ## TODO

-- Regular regeneration of events
-    - 4am?
-    - Adjust sim times to match this schedule
 - Add a delay to PIR turnoff
 - Remove flash when starting realtime (don't update LED level until all updates are done)
 - Testing?